 Amateur craftsmen are often faced with a dilemma: what to buy for home – Impact Drill or Hammer Drill?
 Both tools are designed for drilling.
 Both have a kick function.
+I also have written a post on the best rotary hammer drill.

 The question is not which is better – but what tasks do you need the tool for.
 After all, it is one thing to drill hundreds of holes every day, gouge reinforced concrete, make holes for sockets, and quite another thing to drill a wall every couple of months to hang a shelf or cornice.
 An unsuitable tool will either fail quickly or lie unnecessarily.
 That is why it is worth figuring out how an impact drill differs from a hammer drill.
 Let’s start with how it works.